These are some common tools used to work on this device. You might not need every tool for every procedure.

 Our only gripe is that it's not an OLED screen – the Samsung Omnia 7 has the edge on the HD7 on screen quality, and we would have loved the vibrancy of that tech at this screen size.

-There are speakers either side of the HD7's screen.
+There is speakers either side of the HD7's screen.
 When you're watching movies on the go, and want to annoy your fellow train commuters, this is the way to do it (we prefer the headphone option – call us mental for that).